Information on how to apply for a reception place can be found using the link below:

 The school organises its own in-year admissions.
-Please click on the link below for our admissions policy:

 We currently have a number of spaces in some year groups.